An Overview of WIT

 This is similar to Rust Result, or Haskell Either.

 This is a special case of a variant type.
-WIT defines it so that there is a common way of expressing it, so that you don't need to create a variant type for every combination of value and error types, and to enable it to be mapped idiomatically into languages with result or "either" types.
+WIT defines the result type so that there is a common way of expressing this behavior, so that developers don't need to create variant types for every combination of value and error types, and to enable it to be mapped idiomatically into languages with result or "either" types.

 Sometimes there is no data associated with one or both of the cases.
 For example, a print function could return an error code if it fails, but has nothing to return if it succeeds.
 In this case, you can omit the corresponding type as follows: